Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/backup using commvault.md

 Replace `daily` with `weekly` or `monthly` depending on your backup schedule requirements.

 #### Example
+> **Note:**
+>  If you opt for labeling individual PVCs, it is important to label them using GitOps.
+If the resource is deleted, the labels will not automatically reappear.

+Labeling can be done manually using this command; however, it's recommended to add the label in your GitOps repository so the label is managed as code and will be reapplied if the resource is recreated.

 ```bash
 oc label pvc my-database-pvc -n my-app commvault_volume_backup_daily=true
 ```

-> **Note:**
->  If you opt for labeling individual PVCs, it is important to label them using GitOps.
-If the resource is deleted, the labels will not automatically reappear.

 ## In-depth description of Commvault parameters